Holiday Travel Tips

 Your travel health kit may include prescription and over-the-counter medicines (enough to last your whole trip, plus a little extra), sunscreen, alcohol-based hand sanitizer, first aid supplies, health insurance card, insect repellent, and condoms.
 Pack your prescription drugs and any must-have items in your carry-on in case your luggage gets lost.

 For the latest safety updates and help in an emergency, enroll with the Smart Traveler Enrollment Program (STEP).
 Use the US State Department website to monitor travel advisories at your destination.

-- Find out if your health insurance covers medical care abroad—many plans don’t!
-Consider buying additional insurance that covers health care and emergency evacuation, especially if you will be traveling to remote areas.
+Leave copies of your itinerary, contact information, credit cards, and passport with someone at home, in case you lose them during travel.
+Also, find out if your health insurance covers medical care abroad—many plans do not!
+Consider buying additional insurance that covers international health care and emergency evacuation, especially if you are traveling to remote areas.

 During Your Trip

-- Always wear seat belts and choose safe transportation.
+- Always wear seat belts and choose safe transportation

 After You Return